alttch/yedb-py/doc/pydoc/yedb.rst

    Key parts are split with "/" symbols

-   If dbpath is specified as HTTP/HTTPS URI, the object transforms itself into JSON RPC client (methods, not listed at yedb.async_server.METHODS become unimplemented)
+   If dbpath is specified as HTTP/HTTPS URI, the object transforms itself into JSON RPC client (methods, not listed at yedb.server.METHODS become unimplemented)

    :param dbpath: database directory